Church of St. James the Less (Philadelphia): Current parish(es)

 The congregation of St. James the Less began withholding diocesan payments in protest over the ordination of women.
 After the bishop refused to renew the preaching license of assistant the Rev. Arthur Willis in 1999, the congregation attempted to form a nonprofit corporation and transfer the church property into it.

 In 2001, the diocese initiated litigation to seize its property and two years later the Philadelphia County Court of Common Pleas ruled that the attempted merger was ultra vires and invalid.
-The breakaway congregation lost two subsequent appeals, first to Commonwealth Court and then to the Supreme Court of Pennsylvania.
+The departing congregation lost two subsequent appeals, first to Commonwealth Court and then to the Supreme Court of Pennsylvania.

 After the Supreme Court's decision, the Diocese assumed control of the St. James property.

-In 2008, the diocese's Standing Committee voted to allow historic St. Mark's Church in Philadelphia's center city neighborhood to adopt the Church of St. James the Less as a mission.
+In 2008, the diocese's Standing Committee voted to allow St. Mark's Church in Philadelphia to adopt the Church of St. James the Less as a mission.
 Weekly celebration of Mass resumed on Sundays at 5:00 pm.
-The breakaway congregation largely entered the Roman Catholic Church under the provision of the Personal Ordinariate of the Chair of St. Peter established by Pope Benedict.
+The departing congregation largely entered the Roman Catholic Church under the provision of the Personal Ordinariate of the Chair of St. Peter established by Pope Benedict.